superfliege/azure-docs.de-de/articles/cosmos-db/table-sdk-dotnet.md

 ## <a name="release-notes"></a>Versionshinweise

 ### <a name="a-name113113"></a><a name="1.1.3"/>1.1.3
-* NuGet-Paketabhängigkeiten von Microsoft.Azure.Storage.Common und Microsoft.Azure.DocumentDB korrigiert.
+* NuGet-Paketabhängigkeiten für Microsoft.Azure.Storage.Common und Microsoft.Azure.DocumentDB korrigiert.
 * Fehlerkorrekturen bei der Tabellenserialisierung, wenn JsonConvert.DefaultSettings konfiguriert ist.

 ### <a name="a-name111111"></a><a name="1.1.1"/>1.1.1